 - Created on the 16 June, 2017.

-The minimum detection sensitivity level of human prothrombin IgA autoantibodies using this human prothrombin-IgA ELISA kit was 1.0 U/ml.
-The dynamic assay range for this kit is 6.3 – 100.0 U/ml.
+The minimum detection sensitivity level of IgA antibodies to human prothrombin (anti-prothrombin-IgA) using current human prothrombin IgA ELISA kit was 1.0 U/ml.
+The dynamic range for this assay is 6.3 – 100.0 U/ml.

 - The biology of prothrombin.
 Crit Rev Eukaryot Gene Expr.
 (1998) 8 (2): 203-24.
 Review.
 Degen S.J. and Sun W.Y.